The Social and Behavioral Sciences programs are designed for people with a passion for making a difference in the lives of others.

 Online Start Date

-If you are interested in the adult-gerontology nurse practitioner or family nurse practitioner specialization and are a resident of Alabama, Delaware, Indiana, Minnesota, Wisconsin, or Washington, contact an Admissions Advisor for additional information on state-specific curriculum.
+If you are interested in the adult-gerontology nurse practitioner or family nurse practitioner specialization and are a resident of Alabama, Delaware, Indiana, Minnesota, or Wisconsin, contact an Admissions Advisor for additional information on state-specific curriculum.
 To view the degree plan for this program, click here.

 This course explores skills and strategies essential to successful advanced nursing role implementation.
 Analysis of existing and emerging roles provides a foundation for selection of an individual advanced role specialization and an individual career development plan.
 Emphasis will be on the articulation of issues specific to the advanced nurse role in practice, administration, education, and informatics.